rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 ```

 ### Header
 My `Header` class is defined in [js/header.js](https://github.com/rhodey/rhodey.org/blob/ed7b1af8feab645622639cf6bae76157686c9c88/js/header.js) and is mostly there to link you back to the homepage, my GitHub, my email address, and [The Radio Witness Project](https://radiowitness.io/).
-But `Header` also uses one awesome new tool I picked up in building this site, [React Helmet](https://github.com/nfl/react-helmet):
+But `Header` also uses one awesome new tool I picked up while building this site, [React Helmet](https://github.com/nfl/react-helmet):

 > This reusable React component will manage all of your changes to the document head with support for document title, meta, link, script, and base tags.
 Inspired by react-document-title